sphinx-gallery/sphinx-gallery/doc/configuration.rst

 If a Sphinx-Gallery configuration for JupyterLite is discovered, the following extra things will happen:

-- configure ``jupyterlite-sphinx`` to some reasonable defaults, e.g. set ``jupyterlite_contents`` to be a subfolder in the build output directory and ``jupyterlite_bind_ipynb_suffix = False``.
+1. Configure ``jupyterlite-sphinx`` to some reasonable defaults, e.g. set ``jupyterlite_contents`` to be a subfolder in the build output directory and ``jupyterlite_bind_ipynb_suffix = False``.
-1. The built Jupyter Notebooks from the documentation will be copied to a folder called ``jupyterlite_contents/`` at the root of your built documentation (they will follow the same folder hierarchy within the notebooks directory folder.
+2. The built Jupyter Notebooks from the documentation will be copied to a folder called ``jupyterlite_contents/`` at the root of your built documentation (they will follow the same folder hierarchy within the notebooks directory folder.
-2. The rST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
+3. The rST output of each Sphinx-Gallery example will now have a ``launch JupyterLite`` button in it.
-3. That button will point to a JupyterLite link which will start a Jupyter server in your browser with the current example as notebook
+4. That button will point to a JupyterLite link which will start a Jupyter server in your browser with the current example as notebook

 If, for some reason, you want to enable the ``jupyterlite-sphinx`` extension